fieldtrip/website/tutorial/multivariateanalysis.md

 Explain which information the contingency matrix gives you, which the accuracy does not.
 {% include markup/end %}

 Redo the above analysis with a latency of [0 0.5].
-Explain what you believe to be the optimal latency with which to analyse this data.
+Explain what you believe to be the optimal latency with which to analyze this data.

 Suppose you use a dataset consisting of randomly generated data.
 What do you expect when you test classifier performance using the same data?
 And what do you expect if you use a second randomly generated dataset to test the classifier?
 Use the concepts of _overfitting_ and _generalization_ in your explanation.